heiner/nle/doc/nle/ARCHITECTURE.md

 The architecture can be thought of as operating at through various layers connecting the low C files that execute the game, up to the Farama Foundation's `gymnasium` environment that just feeds back observations.
-Below we examine the these layers from lowest to highest:
+Below we examine these layers from lowest to highest:

 ### Layer 0: “Original” NetHack Game Logic